-To learn more about each song, take the Advanced Guitar Course.
+To learn more about each song, look to the advanced course.

-In the course we not only learn the songs, exactly as in the video lessons, we also play the vocal melodies and improvise over the chord progressions.
+In the course, we not only learn the songs, exactly as in the video lessons using full TAB, we also play the vocal melodies and improvise over the songs various chord progressions.

-The first chord, a C shaped E major chord use the low open E to create a big sounding, piano like chord.
+For example, the first chord, a C shaped E major chord, use the low open E to create a big sounding, piano-like chord.

 Sung by Bessie Smith, Nat King Cole & Ella Fitzgerald it has become a jazz standard.

-Go to video lesson: Baby Won’t You please Come Home Chords
+Go to video lessons: Baby Won’t You Please Come Home chords.

 Our one guitar arrangement is a combination of these parts.
 You will need a capo to get it in the right key.

-Starting off with an Aadd9, Bacharach cleverly disguise where the tonal centre is since an add9 chord could be pretty much any of the 7 chords in a key.
+Starting off with an Asus2 chord, Bacharach cleverly disguises where the tonal centre is since a sus2 chord could be pretty much any of the chords from the key.

-Go to video lesson: Close To You Chords
+Go to video lessons: Close To You chords.

-There’s complete TAB (including the solo) available when you take the full course.
+There’s complete TAB (including the pretty scary sounding solo) available when you take the full course.

-The M8 (bridge) section use a long cycle of 4th progression, further adding to the 1940s Jazz/Blues vibe.
+The bridge section uses a long cycle of 4th progression, further adding to the 1940s Jazz/Blues vibe.

-Go to video lesson: Don’t Wait Too Long Chords
+Go to video lessons: Don’t Wait Too Long chords.